USArmyResearchLab/ARL_OpenSHMEM/README.md

 -----

 Presently, a POSIX-compliant development environment is needed, including GCC, GNU Make, M4, Bash (Unix shell), and Perl tools.
+No external support libraries are required (i.e. no network interfaces) as the target platforms are multi-core processors.

 Using
 -----